Law enforcement in the United States: Federal

-At the federal level, there exists both federal law enforcement agencies, which possess full federal authority as given to them under United States Code (U.S.C.), and federal law enforcement agencies, who are authorized to enforce various laws at the federal level.
+At the federal level, there exists both federal agents, which possess full federal authority as given to them under United States Code (U.S.C.), and federal law enforcement agencies, who are authorized to enforce various laws at the federal level.
 Both police and law enforcement agencies operate at the highest level and are endowed with police roles; each may maintain a small component of the other (for example, the FBI Police).
 The agencies have jurisdiction in all states, U.S. territories, and U.S. possessions for enforcement of federal law.
 Most federal agencies are limited by the U.S. Code to investigating only matters that are explicitly within the power of the federal government.
 However, federal investigative powers have become very broad in practice, especially since the passage of the Patriot Act.
 There are also federal law enforcement agencies, such as the National Park Service Law Enforcement Rangers, that are granted state arrest authority off primary federal jurisdiction.

 The Department of Justice (DOJ) is responsible for most law enforcement duties at the federal level.
 It includes the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), the United States Marshals Service, and the Federal Bureau of Prisons (BOP).